jlehikoinen/ScriptingInSwiftDemo/README.md

 "Scripting in Swift" demo for FinMacAdmin meetup 25.04.2019.

-The demo script `DemoApp.swift` can be used for setting up default email application (macOS Mail or MS Outlook). _Use it at your own risk._
+The demo script `DefaultMailApp.swift` can be used for setting up default email application (macOS Mail or MS Outlook).
+Try `DefaultMailAppOnlyUI.swift` if you only want test the UI.

 ## Requirements